5 recommended OTC drugs

 How long can I take OTC omeprazole?

-Difference between antacid and PPI?
+What is the difference between an antacid and a PPI?

-Why do I feel unwell after meals?
+Why do I feel unwell after eating?

 What does an ulcer feel like?